High Court of Tanzania

 9 November 1976

-Courts cannot unilaterally determine customary brideprice; amount must be negotiated and agreed by the parties.
+Courts cannot determine bride price; amount must be negotiated under custom and proved to be enforced.

 8 November 1976